 Braille / Tactile and Large Font Museum Guides, Map and other access:

-Museums guides and maps are available in both Braille/Tactile and Large Font for both museums.
+Museums guides and maps are available in both Braille / Tactile and Large Font for both museums.
 Please ask the admissions staff upon arrival.
-Visitors will need to submit a photo ID in order to check one out.
+Visitors will need to submit a photo ID in order to check out one.
 Both museums provide large font and tactile maps for people who have low vision or are blind and can be requested upon registration.
-Photo ID must be provided in order to check one out to ensure that it is returned prior to leaving the museum.
-Braille is also available in elevators (and bathrooms, need to check elsewhere).
+Photo ID must be provided in order to check out one to ensure that it is returned prior to leaving the museum.
+Braille is also available in the elevators.

 Large Print Labels (LPLs):

-To access an online map of the deYoung, click here.
-To access an online map of the Legion of Honor, click here.
-Please note there are both braille/tactile and large font museum guides and maps available.
+Please note there are both braille / tactile and large font museum guides and maps available.

 Service / Support Animals: